acerekovic/deep-group-happiness/README.md

 2) Face happiness intensity.
 For each detected face (stored in ./data/features/x_bounding_boxes.json) face happiness intensity is computed.
 This is a 6-dimensional vector of probabilities of each happiness intensity.
 Computed happiness is stored in ./data/features/x_face_happiness.json.
 c) Features for the Face-CENTRIST model (./data/features/x_face_features.json).
 These are 10-dimensional vectors for each face, aggregated in n faces per image (details are given in [2]).

 Face Detection model and Face Happiness prediction model are provided as is.
-If one wants to retrain those models, for face detection we would like to point to original framework used for training  [Tensorbox] (https://github.com/Russell91/TensorBox), whereas code to train VGG16 for face happiness intensity can be found here (TO DO, add link).
+If one wants to retrain those models, for face detection we would like to point to original framework used for training  [Tensorbox] (https://github.com/Russell91/TensorBox), whereas code to train VGG16 for face happiness intensity can be found [here] (https://github.com/acerekovic/face-happiness-prediction).

 References
 ----------

   [1]: Abhinav Dhall, Roland Goecke, Jyoti Joshi, Jesse Hoey & Tom Gedeon, EmotiW 2016: Video and Group-level Emotion Recognition Challenges, ACM ICMI 2016. link: https://sites.google.com/site/emotiw2016/challenge-details

   [2]: A. Cerekovic: A deep look into group happiness prediction from images, in Proceedings of the 2016 ACM on International Conference on Multimodal Interaction ICMI'16, preprint
   [3]: http://chenlab.ece.cornell.edu/people/Andy/Andy_files/cvpr09.pdf
   [4]: https://github.com/Russell91/TensorBox